arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 import seaborn as sns
 ````

-After importing the necessary libraries, I began by reading the CSV file to be used for the dataset analysis:
+After importing the necessary libraries, I began by reading the CSV file to be used for the dataset analysis.

 ````
 # Read the CSV file